Majorklesk/ov01a10_arch_icamerasrc/README.md

 Forked in order to support the OV01A10 sensor that is in my Dell Precision 5490.
-Previously camera has barely worked, suffering from low fps and barely and color, but after installing this it works as intended.
+Previously the camera has barely worked and it suffered from low fps and barely any color, but after installing this it works as intended.
 Many thanks to @henkv1.

 Intel MIPI ov01a10 sensor driver for Arch Linux